-Top 5 4th Quarter Trades of NA - GuruFocus.com
+Top 5 4th Quarter Trades of Na - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were NAPLES GLOBAL ADVISORS, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Nationwide Asset Management LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-NAPLES GLOBAL ADVISORS, LLC reduced their investment in ARCA:IVV by 25,019 shares.
-The trade had a 1.24% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $384.6.
+The guru sold out of their 196,000-share investment in NAS:EMB.
+Previously, the stock had a 26.36% weight in the equity portfolio.
+Shares traded for an average price of $82.06 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, NAPLES GLOBAL ADVISORS, LLC bought 123,756 shares of ARCA:SCHF for a total holding of 246,503.
-The trade had a 0.51% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $30.8.
+Nationwide Asset Management LLC reduced their investment in NAS:ACWI by 7,900 shares.
+The trade had a 1.05% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $83.65000000000001.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab International Equity ETF has a price-earnings ratio of 12.72 and a price-book ratio of 1.53.
+In terms of valuation, iShares MSCI ACWI Index Fund has a price-earnings ratio of 15.96 and a price-book ratio of 2.45.

-NAPLES GLOBAL ADVISORS, LLC reduced their investment in BATS:VUSB by 67,240 shares.
-The trade had a 0.45% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.69.
+The guru sold out of their 478,000-share investment in ARCA:EFA.
+Previously, the stock had a 25.21% weight in the equity portfolio.
+Shares traded for an average price of $67 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-NAPLES GLOBAL ADVISORS, LLC reduced their investment in BATS:ICSH by 64,642 shares.
-The trade had a 0.44% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.84.
+The guru sold out of their 186,220-share investment in NAS:IGSB.
+Previously, the stock had a 6.79% weight in the equity portfolio.
+Shares traded for an average price of $50.77 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.